dgiannico/AD-PassAuditor/README.md

    - `python AD-PassAuditor.py -dix <directoryInputExtraction> -ip <inputPassFile>`
    - Filenames inside directory must be: 'OutputHashes-{domain}.ntds' for all domains
    - "domain" must match those specified in _domain.conf_
+4. You can provide **multiple** (separated by space) pwned pass files.
+They will be concatenated in a file called "pwnedpasswordsAppend.txt":  `python AD-PassAuditor.py -dif <directoryInputFormat> -ip <inputPassFile1> <inputPassFile2>`
 3. You can choose to run only **individual parts**, examples:
    - `python AD-PassAuditor.py extract -u admin -dox hashesDir`
    - `python AD-PassAuditor.py download -op pwned_passwords`